saltyorg/docs/README.md

 Full previewing:

 The docs are actually built with a different release of mkdocs-material, so to preview them as they will appear when deployed you will need to be added to a private repo and do some local setup to enable the previewing.
-Contact chazlarson through the Saltbox discord is you're interested in that.
+Contact chazlarson through the Saltbox discord if you're interested in that.

 ### Contributors